 Unsecured credit cards tend to come with more generous rewards programs, too.
 Many traditional credit cards allow cardholders to earn rewards points, free miles or cash back bonuses, while few secured cards offer rewards programs.
 This perk, along with higher credit limits, is why most consumers prefer unsecured credit cards.

 Which secured cards automatically upgrade to unsecured?
 Here is a look at some of Bankrate’s top picks.

 The Discover it Secured Credit Card is one of the few secured cards to come with a rewards program.
 You’ll earn 2 percent cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter.
 You’ll also earn an unlimited 1 percent cash back on all other purchases.

 The card charges no annual fee and lets you open an account with a deposit of as little as $200.
-After eight months, Discover will review your payment history and credit behavior to determine if you can graduate to an unsecured Discover credit card.
+After seven months, Discover will review your payment history and credit behavior to determine if you can graduate to an unsecured Discover credit card.

 BankAmericard® Secured Credit Card

 While it’s a fairly basic card, the BankAmericard Secured Credit Card does come with some nice perks.
 It doesn’t charge an annual fee, and you only need a $300 deposit to start an account.
 Additionally, you can deposit as much as $4,900 with this card — a high maximum deposit compared to other secured cards.

 On its site, Bank of America says it will periodically review your account to determine if you can upgrade to an unsecured Bank of America credit card.